As Trump’s Attorney, Michael Cohen’s Loyalty Matters More Than His Lawyering

 “It means that if somebody does something Mr. Trump doesn’t like, I do everything in my power to resolve it to Mr. Trump’s benefit,” Cohen said in 2011.
 “If you do something wrong, I’m going to come at you, grab you by the neck and I’m not going to let you go until I’m finished.”

 There are numerous examples of Cohen in action.
-When New York Attorney General Eric Schneiderman filed a fraud suit against Trump’s for-profit college in 2013, the attorney told the New Yorker that he would suffer “very significant” damage, “so significant that he will possibly have to resign.”
+When New York Attorney General Eric Schneiderman filed a fraud suit against Trump’s for-profit college in 2013, the attorney told The New Yorker that he would suffer “very significant” damage, “so significant that he will possibly have to resign.”

 When the Daily Beast reported on Ivana Trump’s claim in her divorce deposition that Trump once raped her (which she later recanted), Cohen initially claimed, falsely, that marital rape is legal.
 Then he threatened to destroy the reporter: